 The current financing of renewable energy and energy efficiency projects is hampered by several factors: a perceived lack of demand from SMEs; limited understanding of the technology and potential cost savings that can be achieved through such interventions (from financiers and SME business owners alike); a relatively under-developed local market, including energy service companies; lack of collateral and/or cash flow resources from SMEs; and a limited risk appetite among financers to extend credit for such interventions to SMEs.

-Phase One of the project was undertaken by the consultants Camco Clean Energy and provided an initial feasibility and design study, which focused on five Caribbean countries: Jamaica, Belize, Suriname, Barbados and Saint Lucia.
-The consultancy reviewed the region’s low-carbon energy marketplace and looked at what forms of intervention would work to encourage the uptake of renewable energy and energy efficiency in the SME sector.
+Phase 1 of the project was undertaken by Camco Clean Energy (Camco) and provided an initial feasibility and design study, which focused on five Caribbean countries: Jamaica, Belize, Suriname, Barbados and Saint Lucia.
+Acting as a consultancy, Camco reviewed the region’s low-carbon energy marketplace and looked at what forms of intervention would work to encourage the uptake of renewable energy and energy efficiency in the SME sector.

 - A Credit Risk Instrument (CRI) to stimulate additional lending – by underwriting up to 80% of a loan for renewable energy and energy efficiency projects, the CRI would mitigate the risk of loss if and/or when a borrower defaults;

-- A Technical Assistance Facility to grow the market by helping local participants such as SMEs, energy service companies and financiers to build capacity. and;
+- A Technical Assistance Programme to grow the market by helping local participants such as SMEs, energy service companies and financiers to build capacity. and;

 - A programme of monitoring, evaluation and incremental improvement.

-In July 2018, key regional stakeholders validated and approved these core design elements at a workshop held in Suriname, which has paved the way for the start of Phase Two of the project.
+In July 2018, key regional stakeholders validated and approved these core design elements at a workshop held in Suriname, which paved the way for the start of Phase 2 of the project.